Game: Club Santos Laguna S.A. de C.V. vs. Club de Fútbol Pachuca

 Venue: Estadio Corona TSM (Torreón, Coah.)

-All-time record: The teams are deadlocked, with each winning 21 with 22 draws between them across all competitions.
-Santos has a 20 to 18 lead in Liga MX play, with 19 draws.
+All-time record: Pachuca has a slight lead over Santos across all competitions, winning 24 to Santos’ 22 with 23 draws between them.
+The teams are deadlocked in Liga MX play, each having 21 wins and splitting 20 draws.
 The teams met when were both in the Segunda División A (now Ascenso MX), with Pachuca winning twice, Santos winning once, and the clubs drawing once over the 1985-86 and 1986-87 seasons.
 The clubs also drew 1-1 in the 2008-09 SuperLiga and met in the 2018 Apertura Copa MX tournament, with Pachuca winning once and the teams drawing once as well.
-In their last match, the clubs drew 1-1 in Torreón back on October 18.
-Both goals came before the end of the first half, with Luis Chávez scoring for Pachuca and Julio Furch converting a penalty for Santos.
+The last time the teams met, Pachuca got the 2-0 win in Pachuca on September 3, 2022 thanks to goals from Nicolás Ibáñez and Eduardo “La Chofis” López.
+In their last match in Torreón, Santos won 3-1 on April 3,2022 with goals from Brian Lozano, Harold Preciado, and Jordan Carrillo while Nicolás Ibáñez scored the lone goal for Tuzos.